gmanchon/wagon-data-template/README.md

 you are now able to browse to the deployed url and make a prediction using the API notebook for GCR

-## Deploy API container image on Google Kubernetes Engine
+## Deploy prediction API container image on Google Kubernetes Engine

 define a cluster name